EnzymeFunctionInitiative/EST/docs/source/lib/EFI/GNT/Neighborhood.pm.rst

 ``findNeighbors($accession, $neighborhoodSize)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Retrieves data for the given accession ID as as the neighbors of the
+Retrieves data for the given accession ID as well as the neighbors of
-query ``$accession`` ID as well as metadata.
-If the return value is
+the query ``$accession`` ID and associated metadata.
+If the return value
-undefined, then the query <$accession> ID is not present in the ENA
+is undefined, then the query <$accession> ID is not present in the ENA
 table.
 This can happen because the input is from an eukaryote organism
 (in which case genome context is not available), or because the ENA and
 UniProt databases are not in sync yet.